Work Based and Integrative Studies (WBIS)

 Learners can access taught elements at workshops or online and at distance but it is possible that programmes could primarily (and almost exclusively) entail work based projects, if so desired.

-Note: * Undergraduate: Students on the WBIS programme are all classed as part time students and are given between 1 year and 7 years, dependent upon the agreed award title.
+Note: * Undergraduate: Students on the WBIS programme are all classed as part time students and are given between 1 year and 7 years to complete, dependent upon the agreed award title.

 Why study this course?